ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 #### Configuration Parameters {#default-values-conf}

-For each configuration parameter, the Group Manager MUST assume a pre-configured default value, if none is specified by the Administrator.
+For each configuration parameter, the Group Manager MUST use a pre-configured default value, if none is specified by the Administrator.
+In particular:

+* For 'pairwise\_mode', the Group Manager SHOULD use the CBOR simple value False.

+* If 'pairwise\_mode' has value True, the Group Manager SHOULD use the same default values defined in Section 19 of {{I-D.ietf-ace-key-groupcomm-oscore}} for the parameters 'ecdh_alg', 'ecdh_params' and 'ecdh_key_params'.

-In particular, the Group Manager SHOULD use the same default values defined in Section 19 of {{I-D.ietf-ace-key-groupcomm-oscore}}.
+* For any other configuration parameter, the Group Manager SHOULD use the same default values defined in Section 19 of {{I-D.ietf-ace-key-groupcomm-oscore}}.

 #### Status Parameters